IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/02-create-the-module-and-a-template/create-the-module-and-a-template.md

 Right-click the Package and click the `New C# Template` option:

 Name it `EntityBase` and for its type select `Single File`.

-On the Properties window, change `Templating Method` to `T4 Template`

 [!Video-Loop videos/create-the-template.mp4]